 8- Streamline document-centric processes

-Document management and digitization are two of the most significant components or criteria for the effective adoption of a digital document workflow.
+Document management and digitization are two of the most significant criteria for the effective adoption of a digital document workflow.

 The majority of businesses rely on hundreds, if not thousands, of documents to carry out their daily operations.
 These documents are often sent between departments, workers, patients, and suppliers for approvals, signatures, and changes.

-Using a document management system to simplify document-centric activities may have a significant benefit on your company’s operations.
+Using a document management system to simplify document workflows may have a significant benefit on your company’s operations.
+This study shows that the majority of employees surveyed point to broken internal processes across IT, onboarding and administrative functions.

 9- Improve document indexing